VanillaCreamer/VanillaCreamer.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello!
 This is Yuting Liu (刘禹廷 in Chinese).
 I am a first-year PhD student at the [Software College](http://sc.neu.edu.cn/) of [Northeastern University](http://www.neu.edu.cn/), Shenyang, China.
 I am fortunate to be advised by [Prof Guibing Guo](https://guoguibing.github.io/cn/) and [AR Qiang Liu](https://people.ucas.edu.cn/~qiangliu?language=en).
 Before that, I earned my B.E. degree in 2022 at the same institute.
 I am honored to work closely with [Dr. Jinghao Zhang](https://scholar.google.com/citations?user=2yXhkbsAAAAJ&hl=en) and [Dr. Yizhou Dang](https://kinggugu.github.io/).

 My research interests include multimodal recommendation systems (RS) and personalized large language models (LLM).
-Please feel free to contact me by email if you have any questions or seeking collaborations.
+Please feel free to contact me by email if you have any questions or are seeking collaborations.

 # 🔥 News
-- *2025.04*: &nbsp;🔊 We released an [Awesome-Personalized-LLMs](https://github.com/VanillaCreamer/Awesome-Personalized-LLMs) repository for personalized large language models.
+- *2025.04*: &nbsp;🔊 We released an [Awesome-Personalized-LLMs](https://github.com/VanillaCreamer/Awesome-Personalized-LLMs) repository for personalized large language models papers.
 - *2025.04*: &nbsp;🎉 One paper is accepted by SIGIR 2025!
 - *2025.01*: &nbsp;🎉 Two papers are accepted by DASFAA 2025!
 - *2025.01*: &nbsp;🎉 One paper is accepted by WWW 2025!